moorepants/dissertation/motioncapture.rst

 of 100 Hz for 60 seconds.

-Bicycle markers were placed to easily extract the rigid body motion (i.e. body orientations and locations) of the frame and fork (:ref:`Figure 2 <figMarkers>`).
+Bicycle markers were placed to easily extract the rigid body motion (i.e. body orientations and locations) of the frame and fork (:ref:`Figure 10.2<figMarkers>`).
 Four markers were attached to the fork and seven to the rear frame.
 A marker was attached on the right and left sides of the center of each wheel, the seat stays, the ends of the handlebars, and the head tube.
 A single marker was also attached to the back of the seat post.

-We recorded the locations of 20 points on the rider (:ref:`Figure 2
-<figMarkers>`): left and right sides of the helmet near the temple, back of the
-helmet, shoulders (greater tuberosity of the humerus), elbows (lateral epicondyle of the humerus), wrists (pisiform of the carpus), between the shoulder blades on the spine (T6 of the thoracic vertebrae), the tail bone (coccyx), midpoint on the spine between the coccyx and shoulder blades (L1 on
+We recorded the locations of 20 points on the rider (:ref:`Figure 10.2<figMarkers>`): left and right sides of the helmet near the temple, back of the helmet, shoulders (greater tuberosity of the humerus), elbows (lateral epicondyle of the humerus), wrists (pisiform of the carpus), between the shoulder blades on the spine (T6 of the thoracic vertebrae), the tail bone (coccyx), midpoint on the spine between the coccyx and shoulder blades (L1 on